pdwaggoner/hdImpute/README.md

   4. `hdImpute()`: does everything for you.
 At a minimum, pass the raw data object (`data`) along with specifying the batch size (`batch`) to `hdImpute()` to return a complete, imputed data set (same as you'd get from the individual stages in the above three functions).

   5. `mad()`: computes variable-wise mean absolute differences (MAD) between original and imputed dataframes.
-Returns the MAD scores for each variable as a tibble to ensure tidy compliance and ease interaction with other Tidyverse functions (e.g., `ggplot()` for visualizing imputation error).
+Returns the MAD scores for each variable as a tibble to ensure tidy compliance and easy interaction with other Tidyverse functions (e.g., `ggplot()` for visualizing imputation error).

 There are several vignettes with deeper dives into the package functionality, which include a few ideas for how to use the software for any imputation project.